hmcts/sscs-tribunals-case-api/README.md

 127.0.0.1       smtp-server
 ```

 This allows your locally-running copy of the case api to reference the same URLs as the internally-running docker images.
+These are the defaults for their respective services in application.properties.

 ### Running in Docker(Work in progress...)
 Create the image of the application by executing the following command: